Darrington Bluegrass Festival FAQs

 Can I get a free ticket or free camping if I volunteer enough hours?

 Yes!
 You can earn both a free weekend pass for the music AND a free campsite if you volunteer for three separate 4-hour shifts (12 hours total).
 One of these three shifts MUST be during performance times on the Friday, Saturday or Sunday of the music festival.
+You can also earn a free day pass if you work a 4-hour shift during the day you want to attend.

 Do I have to work during the music part of the festival in order to get a free ticket?